garibiori/CPSC350_FA21_ASSIGNMENT2_GARIBI/README.md

 2. no sources were used

 3. make all
-./assignment2.exe English E2T //for English to Tutnese (must have English file in folder) ./assignment2.exe Tutnese T2E //for Tutnese to English (must have Tutnese file in folder)
+./assignment2.exe English Tutnese E2T //for English to Tutnese (must have English file in folder) ./assignment2.exe Tutnese English T2E //for Tutnese to English (must have Tutnese file in folder)